This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 First off, here is something that is extremely important to remember.
 The tax rules for rideshare drivers only allow you to write off either the standard mileage deduction (see formula below) or the expenses you incur that are related to your rideshare business.
 You can not write off both.

-- According to TurboTax, it’s best to deduct the mileage if you’re a rideshare driver who drives a lot of miles in an economical car with low gas expenses.
+- It’s best to deduct the mileage if you’re a rideshare driver who drives a lot of miles in an economical car with low gas expenses.
 On the other hand, it makes more sense to deduct vehicle-related expenses if your car costs a lot to operate when it comes to fuel, maintenance, and upkeep.
 Ask your tax professional to find out which set of deductions is best for you.

 Can Uber drivers write off mileage?
 How about Lyft drivers?
 Abso-positively-lutely!
 All rideshare drivers can.